Health Care Mandate Information

 - make sure that any deductions you claim must be related to income reported on your return.

-If a refund on a married joint tax return was intercepted by the Department of Revenue to satisfy a liability incurred solely by one spouse, the nondebtor spouse may file Form 8379 "Nondebtor Spouse Claim and Allocation for Refund Due."
-However, this form is not applicable if your joint refund was applied to satisfy a past due tax owed jointly to the Commonwealth of Massachusetts.
-Please note also that submission of Form M-8379 with the filing of a married joint tax return does not prevent the intercept from taking place.
-This form should only be submitted after receipt of the intercept notice.
+If a refund on a married joint tax return was intercepted by the Department of Revenue to satisfy a tax liability incurred solely by one spouse, the nondebtor spouse may file Form 8379 "Nondebtor Spouse Claim and Allocation for Refund Due."
+However, this form is not applicable if your joint refund was applied to satisfy a past due tax owed jointly to the Commonwealth of Massachusetts; you, as an individual, filed jointly but made no tax payments for the tax year at issue; or you are liable for any past due tax payments to the Commonwealth of Massachusetts.
+Please note Form M-8379 can be submitted with the filing of a married joint tax return or after receipt of the intercept notice.

 Yes.
 If you do not have the money to pay the total amount you owe on your return and cannot pay the minimum 80 percent required to qualify for an extension, you are still required to file on time and pay what you can.
 By filing on time, you will not be billed for any late filing penalties.
 DOR will bill you for the balance due, plus interest and late payment penalty.

-If you are unable to pay in full the tax bill you receive and the amount due is less than $5,000, you may set up a payment agreement.
-To determine if you qualify, you may access the online Payment Agreement application.
+If you are unable to pay in full the tax bill you receive and the amount due is less than $10,000, you may set up a payment agreement.
+To determine if you qualify, you may access the online Payment Agreement application by registering on MassTaxConnect (MTC) at www.mass.gov/dor .
 Alternatively, you can contact DOR's Customer Service Bureau for a small payment agreement.
 Affected taxpayers are encouraged to act on this opportunity quickly in order to avoid collection activity, including the levy of bank accounts and wages.
 Setting up a small payment agreement will allow you to make monthly payments to meet your tax obligation.
 Please be advised that, during the payment agreement period, interest and penalties will continue to accrue on any unpaid balance.

 Keep in mind also that you cannot request a payment plan until the Department of Revenue has billed you.
-However, you can make online payments via our WebFile for Income prior to receiving a bill.
-Once you have received the bill, you can apply for the payment agreement online, or by calling DOR at 617-887-MDOR or toll-free in Massachusetts at 800-392-6089 twenty-four hours a day.
-Please have a copy of your bill handy when you place the call.
+However, you can make online payments via our MassTaxConnect (MTC) prior to receiving a bill.
+Once you have received the bill, you can apply for the payment agreement online through MTC twenty-four hours a day.
+Please have a copy of your bill handy when you go online.
+Payments can be withdrawn from your account or pay your entire liability online using Electronic Funds Withdrawal.
+You may also pay the entire liability from your bank account or by a Credit Card (VISA, MasterCard, Discover or Novus brand card).

 Touch-tone callers who qualify for a small payment agreement using our automated system may be eligible to pay their entire liability using Electronic Funds Withdrawal or a Credit Card (VISA, MasterCard, Discover or Novus brand card).

-Please note: if the amount of tax that you owe is $5,000 or more, your payment agreement request should be directed to the Collections Bureau at 617-887-6400.
+Please note: if the amount of tax that you owe is over $10,000, your payment agreement request should be directed to the Collections Bureau at 617-887-6400.

-Yes.
-If you are unable to meet the income tax filing deadline, you may apply for an automatic six-month extension of time to file your Massachusetts personal income tax return and to make payments.
+If you are unable to meet the income tax filing deadline, you may apply for an automatic six-month extension of time to file your Massachusetts personal income tax return with the payment needed to consider the extension valid.
 The federal automatic extension of time to file is also six months.

 You may request an extension via the web or by filling out a paper form:

-- Massachusetts Form M-4868, Application for Automatic Six-Month Extension of Time to File , granting an automatic six-month extension.
+- Massachusetts Form M-4868 , Application for Automatic Six-Month Extension, granting an automatic six-month extension.
 This form is available for those filing Form 1 and Form 1 NR/PY return.

-Extension must be filed electronically if you either owe no tax; or are making a payment of $5,000 or more with the extension and will be filing a return for the period January 1 - December 31, 2014.
+Extension must be filed electronically if you are making a payment of $5,000 or more with the extension and will be filing a return for the period January 1 - December 31, 2016.

-An extension is valid only if a taxpayer pays at least 80% of the total tax liability by the original due date.
-80% of the total tax liability is the combination of withholding, estimated payments and payment made with the extension.
+An extension is valid only if a taxpayer pays at least 80% of the total tax liability by the original due date which may include payments through withholding, estimated payments and payments made with the extension.

 The Automatic Extension of Time to File is generally limited to the six-month period.
 An exception to allow an extension beyond the six-month period may apply to military personnel stationed in a combat area and certain taxpayers who reside abroad and qualify for a longer extension under U.S. Guidelines.

 Yes.
-Interest and penalties will be charged if you file and pay after the due date (April 15, 2015), unless you have a valid extension on file with the Massachusetts Department of Revenue.
+Interest and penalties will be charged if you file and pay after the due date (April 18, 2017), unless you have a valid extension on file with the Massachusetts Department of Revenue.
+A valid extension would be paying 80% or more of your tax by April 18, 2017.

-It is also important to note that individuals whose expected tax due on taxable income not subject to withholding exceeds $400 are required to make estimated tax payments during the year, with Form 1-ES , Estimated Tax Payment Vouchers.
+It is also important to note that individuals whose expected tax due on taxable income not subject to withholding exceeds $400 are required to make estimated tax payments during the year, online through MassTaxConnect (MTC) or with Form 1-ES , Estimated Tax Payment Vouchers.

-After filing your Massachusetts income tax return, if you receive an additional tax statement such as a W-2 or Form 1099, or discover that an error was made, do not submit a second tax return.
-If corrections are necessary, you must file an amended tax return.
-The fastest and easiest way to make this correction is by using WebFile for Income .
-Otherwise a Form CA-6 , Application for Abatement/Amended Return, should be filed.
+After filing your Massachusetts income tax return, if you receive an additional tax statement such as a W-2 or Form 1099, or discover that an error was made or corrections are necessary, you must file an amended tax return.
+The fastest and easiest way to make this correction is by submitting a corrected copy of your return attaching all schedules and filling in the bubble for amended return.

 If a W-2 is not received, you should first contact your employer to verify whether the W-2 statement was mailed to the correct address.
-You may also call the IRS at 800-829-1040 after February 15 to request a U.S. Form 4852, Substitute for Missing Form W-2, if necessary to meet the filing deadline.
+You may also call the IRS at 800-829-1040 to request a U.S. Form 4852, Substitute for Missing Form W-2, if necessary to meet the filing deadline.
 Substitute forms should be requested only after all reasonable attempts have been made to get the document from an employer.
-The state tax withholding must be verified with a copy of the employee's final pay stub.
+The state tax withholding must be verified with a copy of the employee's final pay stub or Form M-4852 .
 This amount should be included on the form in an unused box and titled as Massachusetts state tax withheld.

 A more in-depth explanation is available in the Wages, Salaries, Tips and Other Employee Compensation section of the Guide to Taxes.